swanandlab/DBscorer/README.md

 We've enhanced DBscorer's functionality and usability.
 We advise using **DBscorerV2**.

 DBscorerV3 will come soon with few changes in GUI and outputs files.
+For now you can try DBscorerV2Dev and give feedback.
 Soon, we will be releasing a program to analyse mouse behaviour in commonly used behaviour tests such as for anxiety and spatial memory.

 # Validation Results of DBscorer V2